Odd-One-Out: Anomaly Detection by Comparing with Neighbors: Introduction

+Anomaly detection (AD)~\cite{chandola2009anomaly,pang2021deep} identifies patterns deviating from expected behavior.
+In standard vision AD benchmarks, anomalies arise from high-level factors such as presence of a previously unseen category~\cite{chalapathy2018anomaly, ruff2018deep, ahmed2020detecting} or low-level ones such as defects and variations in the normal object shape and texture~\cite{carrera2016defect,bergmann2021mvtec,deecke2021transfer}.
+These benchmarks typically assess objects in isolation, disregarding inter-object relationships and contextual dependencies.
+However, in many real-world scenarios, `normality' is often context-dependent.
+For instance, in a production line for blue-handled coffee cups, a yellow handle is anomalous, and in a production line for yellow-handled coffee cups, a blue handle is anomalous (see \cref{fig:intro_big}(b)).
+Methods assuming a fixed standard of normality cannot accommodate such context-dependent anomalies.

-In this paper, inspired from real-world visual inspection scenarios, we introduce a new AD problem, along with two new benchmarks with different characteristics and a novel solution.
-As depicted in \cref{fig:teaser} (b), in this proposed setting, each image contains a scene with multiple instances of the same object (\eg coffee cups) including either only normal, or a mix of normal and anomalous instances where the anomalous instances constitute the minority.
-As defining precise visual specifications for shape and appearance is often infeasible, we assume that normal instances, which form the majority, provide a scene-specific reference for `normality’.
-Our objective is to detect anomalous instances in a scene while generalizing to previously unseen scenes including novel objects and spatial configurations.
+Inspired by real-world visual inspection, where efficiency in automatically processing large volumes of the same product is crucial, we introduce a new AD problem with along two new benchmarks and a novel solution.
+Our setup (see \cref{fig:intro_big}(a)) consists of scenes containing multiple instances of the same object (\eg coffee cup) including either all normal, or a mix of normal and anomalous instances.
+Each scene has at least two normal instances, which together serve as a scene-specific reference for `normality'.
+The objective is to detect anomalous instances while generalizing to previously unseen scenes including unseen objects and layouts. {This approach facilitates cost-effective models that do not require retraining for new products.} Our task diverges from traditional AD tasks in two key ways: (1) anomaly detection is scene-specific, requiring a comparative analysis of instances rather than solely relying on individual inspection -- only certain anomalies (\eg cracks and misaligned parts) are detectable at instance-level; (2) it involves multi-view scene analysis, capturing a comprehensive object model while addressing self-occlusion and inter-instance occlusion, unlike standard AD benchmarks that typically rely on single-view inputs (see \cref{fig:intro_big}(a)).

-Unlike existing benchmarks, our task often requires a holistic understanding of the scene by comparing instances with each other, although some anomalies, such as cracks and misaligned parts, can be identified by inspecting individual instances.
-Additionally, since performing AD from a single view can be ambiguous due to self-occlusion and occlusion between the instances, we provide multiple views of the scene to cover its entire relevant extent, unlike the existing benchmarks that provide a single view as input (see \cref{fig:teaser}(c)).
-Our goal is to detect anomalous samples in previously unseen scenes from multiple views.
+The proposed problem presents several unique challenges requiring the following key capabilities: i) \textit{3D-aware modeling:} constructing accurate representations of object instances by capturing their geometry and appearance from multiple viewpoints while handling occlusions, ii) \textit{pose-agnostic comparison:} aligning and comparing object instances effectively without their pose information during training and testing, iii) \textit{generalizable representations:} learning representations that generalize to unseen object instances from both seen or unseen categories at test time.